ankitects/anki-manual/src/deck-options.md

 review limit is set to 200, and you have 190 reviews waiting, a maximum of 10 new cards will be introduced.
 If your review limit has been reached, no new cards will be shown.
-If you have a backlog of reviews and still want to introduce new cards, you can do so by suspending the reviews,or increasing your review limit.
+If you have a backlog of reviews and still want to introduce new cards, you can do so by suspending the reviews, or increasing your review limit.
 That said, it is recommended you hold off on new cards until you catch up instead, as introducing more new cards when you're behind will only make the backlog worse.